clementfungblog/clementfungblog.github.io/_posts/2021-06-27-tableflip.md

 ## Poor game categorization leading to mismatched expectations

 Have you ever played a game, loved it, wanted to find other games similar to it, and struggled?
 Even after doing your research and reading reviews, I'd often buy a new game, go through a couple plays, and find that something feels "off": it didn't really capture the elements of the old game that I was looking for.

-Victor and I spent some time discussing how we categorize board games in our minds, suggest some alternative methods, but overall the process is a bit futile.
 Board games are so interactive and complex that its hard to categorize them without overgeneralizing.
-In my opinion this is a problem that board games suffer from, without a clear solution.
+Unfortunately, this is a problem that harms board game discovery and understanding, without a clear solution.

 **Key Points**
 - We don't have a good vocabulary for describing and categorizing board games.